What is the Public Administration Internship programme in Ghana all about?

 - Working hours: Monday – Friday 8:30am – 17:00pm.
 Evening hours maybe needed for events and networking.

-- Project availability All year round, except 15th December – 5th January
+- Project availability: All year round, apart from mid December to early January

 - Arrival day: Saturday